cpbotha/cpbotha.github.io/content/posts/2003-09-25-tungsten-e-approaching-at-high-speed.md

 ---
 Thank you, oh [Register][1] for all the fine rumours.
 This time, the Register boys report on a slip-up at a Palm reseller resulting in a slight leak of Palm Tungsten-E and T3 specifications ahead of the October 1 launch.
 See [here][2].

-That Tungsten-E is looking really attractive&#8230;
+That Tungsten-E is looking really attractive…

  [1]: http://www.theregister.co.uk/
  [2]: http://www.theregister.co.uk/content/68/33023.html